• Skip to primary navigation

 The SAT requires much studying because candidates will be required to read five long, dense passages one after another in an hour.
 It’s not that the questions are difficult.
 Indeed, they are pretty straightforward.
 But it’s the reading part that might be difficult because your brain might be stressed.

-To prevent this from happening, do lots of reading when preparing for the SAT because high school reading is not as complex as SAT.
+To prevent this from happening, do lots of reading when preparing for the SAT because high school reading is not as complex as the SAT.

 #7.
 Practice calculation with your brain